newellbrandon/kastendevhub.github.io/_posts/2024-06-05-protecting-rabbitmq.markdown

 ---
 layout: post
-title: Protecting RabbitMQ
+title: Protecting RabbitMQ with Kasten
-description: Can we protect the other major messaging application with Kasten too?
+description: We saw recently how to protect Kafka but can we protect the other major messaging application with Kasten too?
 date: 2024-06-05 14:00:00 +0000
 author: jamestate
 image: '/images/posts/2024-06-05-protecting-rabbitmq/rabbitmq.png'